Taking DIY to the extreme. Please check with your doctor before attempting this at home. And wear proper shoes, for goodness sake.

 This was the only section that had also been doubly paved, interestingly.
 It had no cracks, no weeds poking through, and was a solid, thick mass that chipped away at my energy level for 3 days.
 Three exhausting days.

 The final technique I tried seemed to work most efficiently.
 Am I an asphalt removal strategist?
 Does that go on LinkedIn?
 Let’s call it Shovel Butt Lever.
 Because I’m much too tired from hammering asphalt to think of a better name.

 Don’t wimp out, keep on going.
-Like my rubber wellies?
+Oh, distracted by my rubber wellies?
 No idea why I slipped them on.
 Please wear steel-toed shoes for this.

-Seriously, you’re almost done.
-But what happened to your protective eyewear?
-Probably launched it into the grass in muscular fury.
-And check out the pieces of asphalt in that RIDGID box – I’d like you to know that those are the size of my torso.
+Seriously, what happened to your protective eyewear?
+Oh, I probably launched it into the grass in muscular fury.
+Check out the pieces of asphalt in that RIDGID box.
+They are the size of my torso.

-Try not to get too wussy-ish when you get a dime-sized blister on the most crucial spot of your sledging hand; just ACE bandage the thing up and put on a man’s-size glove.
-Perfecto-mundo, even if I look like I have a disease.
+Try not to get too wussy-ish about injuries, even when you get a dime-sized blister on the most crucial spot of your sledging hand.
+Put an ACE bandage on the thing, then choose a bigger glove.
+Perfecto, even if I look like I have a growth.

 Can you say D-O-N-E?
-I actually tried to take a picture of me standing at the end of the cleared driveway smiling, but forgot that I had the camera zoomed in, and my face did not end up in the frame so much as other body parts, so you won’t be seeing those photos today.
+I tried to take a picture of me standing at the end of the cleared driveway smiling, but forgot that I had the camera zoomed in.
+My face did not end up in the frame so much as other body parts, so you won’t be seeing those photos today.

-The neighbor kindly gave me 4 large cardboard boxes that were on their way out to recycling, which were perfect little asphalt holders.
-Saved me an hour’s worth of bagging, that’s for sure.
+The neighbor kindly gave me 4 large cardboard boxes that were on their way out to recycling.
+Perfect little asphalt holders.
+The generosity saved me an hour’s worth of bagging, that’s for sure.

 Relieved?
 Relieved.
 Better driveway.
-Lots of sleep in my future.
+Lots of sleep in the future.
 And lots of soil to distribute, once I place the order.